Hamilton (Vic.)

 Table Chart PROFILE FAQ

-Hamilton features high concentrations of lone person households, with a fairly typical median household size
+Hamilton features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 62.1% of all households, including 22.7% couples with children, 28.5% couples without children, and 10.1% single parent families.
+Family households compose 62.1% of all households, including 22.7% couples with children, 28.5% couples without children, and 10.1% single parent families.
 Non-family households account for the remaining 37.9%, with lone person households at 35.8% and group households comprising 2.1% of the total.
-The median household size is 2.2 people, which aligns with the average in the Rest of Vic.
+The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households